-Multiple law enforcement agencies respond to shooting at Halloween attraction - Salisbury Post
+UPDATED: 1 shot, 5 in custody after shooting at haunted house that attracted 1,000 visitors - Salisbury Post

 — Carl Blankenship (@Carl_R_Blank) September 27, 2020

-Parent Gaylor Rattz said his daughter was at the haunted house and had not heard from her when he arrived at the Walgreens.
-He was visibly upset.
+Parent Gaylor Rattz said his daughter was at the haunted house and that he had not heard from her when he arrived at the Walgreens.
+Rattz was visibly upset.

 “Yeah it’s scary.
 It’s my daughter, my baby girl,” Rattz said.

-Note: UPDATED: 1 shot, 5 in custody after shooting at haunted house that attracted 1,000 visitors